logo2

 Olluquito with Charqui

-Cusqueña-Style Chicharrón is made with shredded pork cooked with garlic and half an onion.
-The meat is browned in its own fat and served with mote (boiled corn) and a salad of onion and mint leaves.
+The Cusco-style chicharrón is made with pork meat, boiled with garlic and onion, then fried in its own fat.
+It is served with mote (boiled corn) and onion salad with mint leaves.

 Chiri Uchu